vis-kid/octopress_drafts_previewer/source/_posts/2016-04-05-Active-Record-Queries-01.markdown

 Explain basic SELECT and FROM somewhere!!!

+If you haven’t played with SQL before, I’ll try my best to introduce you to the very basics and hopefull wet your appetitite to hunt down some useful tutorials that get you up to speed more ..

 The article should actually be called “Rails Active Record Queries” but I wanted something shorter.

 Active Record keeps you from writing these raw SQL statements yourself.